vinubalan/drivenow-scraper/README.md

 The scraper will:
 1. Calculate dates based on mode (local = next day, CI = same day, manual = specified date)
+2. Display a progress bar showing scraping progress
-2. For each city and date combination:
+3. For each city and date combination:
    - Navigate to the results page
    - Wait for page to fully load
    - Extract all vehicle listings
    - Capture a full-page screenshot with watermark
    - Compress and upload screenshot to R2
    - Save vehicle data to database
-3. Log progress and timing information
+4. Show completion summary with timing information

+### Console Output

+The scraper provides clean, minimal console output with:
+- Progress bar showing current city, dates, and vehicle count
+- Important status messages (pickup dates, completion)
+- Errors and warnings only
+- Final summary with total vehicles collected and time taken

+All detailed logs are saved to `scraper.log` for debugging.

 ### Utility Scripts